 Latest posts by Gea Elika (see all)

-As of June 30 of this year, the ten year return on the S&P has dipped into negative territory.
-With the recent sell off this week, the market is now considerably in the red for those unfortunate souls that had a long-term investment strategy in the stock market.
+As of June 30 of this year, the ten-year return on the S&P has dipped into negative territory.
+With the recent sell-off this week, the market is now considered in the red for those unfortunate souls that had a long-term investment strategy in the stock market.

-A more active investment strategy in stock markets is a possibility, of course, but this carries far greater risk than holding real estate.
-Furthermore, an active stock-based investment strategy requires far more energy and focus than simply holding real estate investments.
+A more active investment strategy in stock markets is a possibility, of course, but this carries far higher risk than holding real estate.
+Furthermore, an active stock-based investment strategy requires far more energy and focus than merely holding real estate investments.

 An alternative is placing your money in the hands of an investment or money manager, but historically speaking, the investment risk is far greater than purchasing real estate in New York City, and few investment managers have been able to claim anything close to a 35% average annual growth rate over the past ten year period.